thuyiya/nutrition-ml/README.md

 **Purpose**: Provides detailed analysis of the complete dataset structure and athlete clustering.

 **Key Insights**:
-- **Athlete Clustering**: Four distinct performance-based groups identified
+- **Activity Level Distribution**: Updated distribution with five distinct activity levels
+- **Nutrition Impact**: Visualization of how activity levels affect caloric and macronutrient needs
 - **Data Quality**: High completeness and accuracy across all data sources
 - **Temporal Coverage**: Comprehensive data spanning multiple training cycles
 - **Performance Correlation**: Clear relationships between nutrition and athletic outcomes

-**Research Significance**: This visualization demonstrates the depth and quality of our dataset, supporting the validity of our machine learning models and their applicability to diverse athlete populations.
+**Research Significance**: This visualization demonstrates the depth and quality of our updated dataset, supporting the validity of our machine learning models and their applicability to diverse athlete populations.

 ---